Russia invades Ukraine as explosions are heard in Kyiv and other cities

 Ukraine says Russia has sent 300 units of military equipment over the border

-This week, Russia recognized two Ukrainian territories, Donetsk and Luhansk, as breakaway republics and pledged to send troops over the border into those regions — the most serious signs yet of a pending full-scale invasion of Ukraine.
+This week, Russia recognized two Ukrainian territories, Donetsk and Luhansk, as breakaway republics and pledged to send troops over the border into those regions — the most serious signs yet of a full-scale invasion.

 "Since the beginning of the week, a total of 300 units of military equipment of the Russian Armed Forces have been spotted" in the Ukrainian territories of Donetsk and Luhansk, Ukraine's Defence Ministry said on Wednesday, adding that in the past 24 hours, 166 units of Russian military equipment were seen in "the temporarily occupied territory."